E1011 Labs dives in.

 Friendly to Your Skin

 Do you have sensitive skin that reacts with most jewelry?
-You might want to try hemp jewelry.
+You might want to try hemp instead.
 This miraculous plant is a hypoallergenic material, making hemp accessories skin-friendly for most people with sensitive skin.
-Its ability to wick moisture from the skin also makes hemp jewelry preferred for the summer and warm climates.
+Its ability to wick moisture from the skin also makes hemp jewelry perfect for the summer and warm climates.

 Did you know that hemp was used to make ropes for ships?
 Imagine how strong that means that hemp fibers are.
-If they could hold a ship at bay, then it goes without saying, they can produce durable and long-lasting jewelry.
-Over and above, hemp is naturally antimicrobial.
+If they could hold a ship at bay, then of course they can produce durable and long-lasting jewelry.

 Versatility & Uniqueness

 Hemp gives you various options to create unique designs of hemp jewelry.
-For example, you can choose to dye the hemp cords or leave them with a natural look.
-The mere appearance of hemp makes this type of jewelry stand out and gives it an admirable natural look and feel.
+For example, you can choose to dye the hemp cords for a fun, colorful vibe or leave them with a natural look.
+The hemp itself makes this type of jewelry stand out and gives it an admirable natural look and feel.

-Hemp is a natural material that is biodegradable and environmentally-safe.
-By using hemp jewelry you are helping to minimize environmental pollution.
+Hemp is an organic material that is biodegradable and environmentally-safe.
+By using hemp jewelry, you are helping to minimize environmental pollution.

 How to Make Hemp Jewelry

-In case we have inspired you to give it a try, below is a starter guide to making your own hemp bracelet!
-Making hemp jewelry is a fun and easy activity to do on your own or with some friends, perhaps while enjoying some Relax from e1011 Labs.
+If you’re interested in making your own hemp jewelry, keep reading to learn how to make your own hemp bracelet!
+Making accessories from hemp is a fun and easy activity to do on your own or with some friends, perhaps while enjoying your Stem Relax.
 All you need is hemp twine, a few beads and an understanding of some basic knots.

 Hemp Jewelry: Supplies